cheekydavy/codezap/README.md

 ## ⚠️ Disclaimer

-*ULTRA MD Bot is not affiliated with WhatsApp Inc. Misusing the bot could result in a temporary or permanent WhatsApp ban.
-Globaltechinfo is not responsible for any bans or restrictions that may occur.*
+*CODEZAP Bot is not affiliated with WhatsApp Inc. Misusing the bot could result in a temporary or permanent WhatsApp ban.
+Mbuvi Tech is not responsible for any bans or restrictions that may occur.*

 ---

-<p align="center">© Globaltechinfo 2024</p>
+<p align="center">© Chhekydavy 2024</p>